-So savory, healthy and full of flavor, this Sun-Dried Tomato Basil Hummus is what I love to make in the summer when I have lots of basil growing!
+So savory, healthy and full of flavor, this delicious hummus is what I love to make in the summer when I have lots of basil growing!

 This is actually a recipe from the archives I’m resurrecting so it can get the love it deserves.
 A few years back, I used to buy hummus ALL.
 THE.
 TIME.
 Then one day I was trying to figure out what to do with all of the basil I had growing and started making this hummus.

 It’s as simple as throwing everything into your food processor pretty much.
 I got off of my hummus kick for a while, but have been craving it here lately so what better way to bring back an old recipe that had HORRIBLE photographs?!

 Homemade hummus is so much better than store-bought and the most difficult part of making it is cleaning up the food processor.

 Hummus is perfect with just about any kind of chips, veggies or toasted bread.
 I love it with celery!Print

 - 2 (15 ounce) cans garbanzo beans (chickpeas), drained and rinsed